 - prenatal vitamins and other meds for the duration of our stay

 Important Odds and Ends – I have packed a folder that contains all of our hospital admin.
-This includes copies of our ID’s, medical aid card, hospital forms and two black pens.
+This includes copies of our ID’s, marriage certificate, medical aid card, hospital forms and two black pens.
 I have also packed our camera, chargers, plug adapters, a powerbank (for easy charging while I am in bed), all necessary charging cords, a book, headphones, a water bottle and I have downloaded a couple of my fave poscasts to my phone.